 You CAN sleep again.
 And you CAN get good, healthy, restorative sleep in a way that fits your style and parenting paradigm.
 There is no one-size-fits-all approach for parenting or sleep.
 My aim is to educate and empower you.
-I want you to know your options and feel confident, grounded and at peace as you help your baby learn this critical life skill.
+There are many different sleep training methods, and I want you to learn the basics so you can find what works best for your family.
+I want you to know your sleep training options and feel confident, grounded and at peace as you help your baby learn this critical life skill.
 It is way easier than you think!

 Are you ready to learn to how to sleep train your baby?

-Are you ready to learn how to get your newborn or baby sleep?
+Are you ready to learn how to get your newborn or baby to sleep?
 Have you had enough sleepless nights?
-Get better sleep today!
+It’s time everyone in your house get more sleep.
 How?

 - Start getting better sleep!

 What are you waiting for?
+When you sleep better, you are better.
 You don’t have to continue feeling exhausted, stressed and frustrated.
 You deserve sleep.
 Your baby deserves sleep.
 It’s time to get started!